Join 4,000+ others and never miss out on new tips, tutorials, and more.

 No, it is not possible to share one connection (Redis or MySQL) between multiple coroutines.
 It would not be possible to read or write at the same time using one connection.

-You cannot share connections but you can keep them open or running via a connection pool.
+You cannot share connections, but you can keep them open via connection pools.
 A connection pool allows you to store multiple connections that can be used by many coroutines and put back when they have been used and no longer needed, you can read more about connection pools here.

 When using OpenSwoole, especially the HTTP Server, you may come across the following messages in the console: